Dynamics

 Digital Manifestation:

-Digital platforms enable unprecedented tracking of political activity, communications, and associations through data collection, facial recognition, and behavioral analysis
+Digital platforms enable extensive tracking of political activity, communications, and associations through data collection, facial recognition, and behavioral analysis

 Key Characteristics: